-A varied pallet of materials and finishes articulates the development.
-A combination of light and dark renders, stone, tile, perforated metal (also incorporating artwork) and glass provide a cohesive and sophisticated mix.
-These materials and their subsequent finishes have been selected for their inherent beauty with particular focus being the contrast between solid, porous and transparent.
+of materials and finishes articulates the development.
+A combination of light and dark renders, orated metal (also incorporating artwork) and glass provide a cohesive and sophisticated mix.
+It is and their subsequent finishes have been selected for their inherent beauty with particular a contrast between solid, porous and transparent.